Personal profile

 Jamie’s principal research interest is with professional communities working in the screen industries.
 He explores how their career ambitions, fears and competing interests are expressed in their public relations, their trade discourse and indeed the content that they produce on screen.
 In so doing, he investigates the (not always successful) strategies of corporate and trade stakeholders to navigate their respective industries by self-branding and self-mythologising.

 As part of his research interests, Jamie is currently the co-convenor of Solent University’s Contemporary Screen Studies (CSS) research group.
 He has also led the department’s Research-in-Progress group since 2022.
-He has been a member of the international Disney Culture and Society Research Network since its inception in 2022 and is currently a part of the committee to organise their third annual conference in 2025.
+He has been a member of the international Disney Culture and Society Research Network since its inception in 2022 and is part of their committee that organises their annual international conference.

 Teaching